Sketch/quickbuild/README.md

 ### Custom Code

+The DESCRIBE command can be used to add descriptions to rooms:

+    DESCRIBE "Grasslands"=The grassy plains stretch on and on.

-You can add custom code that will be executed in a given room like this:
+If you need to do more than just @describe a room, you can add custom code that will be executed in a given room like this:

     IN "Room Name"
     ...MUSH code in mpp format here...
     ENDIN

 You can add custom code that will be executed in a given room like this:

     ON "Exit Name" FROM "Source Room Name
     ...MUSH code in mpp format here...
     ENDON

 mpp format is the format defined by Josh Bell's mpp (MUSH preprocessor) program.
 It  works like this: